 “Darian is very knowledgeable about football and about people at a young age, which is pretty rare.
 So, when he’s talking to you, you know he knows what he’s talking about … he’s a very intelligent kid so you take him a lot more seriously.
 And he’s so adorable, you can’t not,” Onyeka said.

-For coach Cameron, nothing gives him more enjoyment than being a dad and to incorporate that into his career is a win-win situation for him.
+For coach Cameron, nothing gives him more enjoyment than being a dad while being able to incorporate that into his career.
+It’s a win-win situation for him.

 “When he always brings his family around us, he treats us like family and we feel like we can be ourselves around him and the rest of our coaches … Having their family around makes them more relatable,” Onyeka said.